rasbt/mlxtend/README.md

 ##### Description

-A function to plot decision regions of classifiers.
-Import `plot_decision_regions` via
+- A function to plot decision regions of classifiers.

+- Import `plot_decision_regions` via

     from mlxtend.evaluate import plot_decision_regions

+- Please see the implementation for the [default parameters](./mlxtend/evaluate/decision_regions.py#L11-64).

 <br>
 <br>